Image of the planet Earth sitting inside a lightbulb resting on its side.

 Our World in Data | CC BY 4.0

-Barriers to the Green Transition
+Barriers To The Green Transition

-Many economic, political, and environmental factors influence the speed and success of the energy transition.
-Pressure from profit-hungry oil, gas, and coal giants severely hinders progress.
 Corporate greenwashing has been used as a tactic to distract the public from the realities of the fossil fuel industry, and it allows them to continue operating with impunity.

-Climate denial and the withholding of key scientific findings has allowed Big Oil to continue upscaling operations.
+Climate denial and the withholding of key scientific findings have allowed Big Oil to continue upscaling operations.
 Companies such as ExxonMobil, Shell, and BP have kept this dirty secret since the 1970s, long before the public was made aware of the consequences of unchecked fossil fuel energy production.

-There cannot be an energy transition without an end to lobbying by Big Oil and gigantic fossil fuel subsidies.
+There cannot be an energy transition without an end to intense lobbying by Big Oil and gigantic fossil fuel subsidies.
 In 2022, a staggering $7 trillion was spent by governments propping up the fossil fuel industry - 7.1% of GDP.
-These subsidies are one of the biggest barriers preventing the shift to renewable energy sources.
-They are designed to protect consumers by keeping prices low, but in reality, they create higher taxes, lower public spending, enable unchecked pollution, and strip investment away from renewable energy projects.

-The revival of the nuclear power industry is another key obstacle to the renewable shift.
-Touted as a clean alternative to fossil fuels, this short-sighted vision ignores the major risks and costs of nuclear energy.
-Despite their enormous cost, the nuclear weapons proliferation risk, decades-long construction time, reliance on cancer-causing uranium mines, and the unsolved issue of nuclear waste, there are currently 65 reactors under construction and a further 90 planned.
+Despite their enormous cost, the nuclear weapons proliferation risk, decades-long construction time, reliance on cancer-causing uranium mines, and the unsolved issue of nuclear waste, there are currently 65 reactors under construction and a further 90 planned around the world.

 Devastatingly, climate injustice means that those who are affected first and most severely are the nations and communities that contribute least to its causes.
 Developing countries which support higher populations of low-income and disadvantaged people are on the frontlines of climate change and are the least able to protect themselves.